zedeckj/bulletchess/planning.md

 Long time spend debugging broken perft again.
 Now:
 - Reimplement status methods like `is_checkmate`, `is_stalemate` X
-- expected behavior for `pinned_mask`
+- expected behavior for `pinned_mask` (skipped, this is an internal helper)
+- tested and fixed is_quiescent X
-- light square and dark square bitboards
+- light square and dark square bitboards  X
-- square direction arithmetic and more methods
+- square direction arithmetic and more methods X

+5/14/25 Plan
+- More square direction functionality, allow diagonals and variable distance with default arg of 1
+- Basic move caching for both generics and promotions.
+- CastlingType should be immortal too, fix that
+- Board to_str methods for ascii and unicode reps
+- new integration test, manual to fen method
+- clean up perft.py, should only have to call assertPerftIs(board, depth, nodes) for both python version and builtin, renamed perft_native to perft_python
+- DOCS!